 Each month, COG receives several hundred applications for ridematching and transit information.
 More than 90% of these applications are received through the Commuter Connections Web site.
 COG staff reviews and processes all applications received through the Web site.
 Matchlists for carpool and vanpool information are sent daily by mail or email (depending on the applicant's preference).
-Each local Commuter Connections network member receives an electronic alert when a commuter application is received through the Commuter Connections Web site, from a commuter living in that network member's jurisdiction.
-The alert serves as notification that the network member staff should follow up with the commuter to provide additional assistance, as needed.
-Applications received at COG through the mail and fax are forwarded to the network member serving the applicant's home jurisdiction for entry into the rideshare database.
+An email notification is sent to local commuter assistance programs (otherwise known as "client members") serving the applicant's home jurisdiction.
+This email serves as a notice that an application was received from someone living in that jurisdiction and that the client member staff should follow up with that commuter to provide any additional assistance.
+Applications received at COG through the mail and fax are forwarded to the client member serving the applicant's home jurisdiction for entry into the rideshare database.